Copper¶

 Copper is a co-operative caching layer for scalable parallel data movement in Exascale Supercomputers developed at Argonne Leadership Computing Facility.

-Copper is a read-only cooperative caching layer aimed to enable scalable data loading on massive amounts of compute nodes.
+Copper is a read-only cooperative caching layer aimed at enabling scalable data loading on massive amounts of compute nodes.
 This aims to avoid the I/O bottleneck in the storage network and effectively use the compute network for data movement.

-The current intended use of copper is to improve the performance of python imports - dynamic shared library loading on Aurora.
-However, copper can used to improve the performance of any type of redundant data loading on a supercomputer.
+The current intended use of Copper is to improve the performance of Python imports - dynamic shared library loading on Aurora.
+However, Copper can be used to improve the performance of any type of redundant data loading on a supercomputer.

-It is recommended to use copper for any applications [preferrably python and I/O <500 MB] in order to scale beyond 2k nodes.
+It is recommended to use Copper for any applications [preferably Python and I/O <500 MB] in order to scale beyond 2k nodes.

-On your job script or from an interactive session
+In your job script or from an interactive session:

-to the begining of your PATHS.
-Here only the root compute node will do the I/O directly with the lustre file system.
+to the beginning of your PATHS.
+Here, only the root compute node will do the I/O directly with the Lustre file system.
+If /tmp/${USER}/copper/

-is not added to the begining of your paths, then all compute nodes would do I/O directly to the lustre file system.
+is not added to the beginning of your paths, then all compute nodes would do I/O directly to the Lustre file system.

 For example, if you have a local conda environment located in a path at /lus/flare/projects/Aurora_deployment/kaushik/copper/oct24/copper/run/copper_conda_env